leowithiam/music-blog-website/README.md

 ### Accessibility

-- **ARIA Attributes:** Utilized `aria-label` to provide accessible names for elements, particularly those inserted with CSS as background images.
+- **ARIA Attributes:** Utilised `aria-label` to provide accessible names for elements, particularly those inserted with CSS as background images.
-- **Keyboard Navigation:** Ensured all interactive elements are keyboard-navigable and visible focus indicators are provided.
+- **Keyboard Navigation:** Ensured all interactive elements are keyboard-navigable.

 ### Styling Details

-Styling the window control buttons for the carousel cards, using the MacOS colour scheme, and colour coding their functionality:
+Styled clickable window control buttons for the carousel cards, using the MacOS colour scheme, and colour coding their functionality:

 <img src="docs-assets/styling-details-demo.gif" width="600"/>